 - Carry bags, gift wrap, gift bags

-- Tools – hammer, rope, tent pegs, sandbags, S-hooks
+- Tools – hammer, rope, tent pegs, sandbags, S-hooks, tape measure

 - Food and drinks